IHEDelftCodingClub/IHEDelftCodingClub.github.io/_events/2025-11-17-intro-to-python.md

 date: 2025-11-17 18:00:00  # Format: YYYY-MM-DD HH:MM:SS (use 24-hour time)
 location: "IHE Delft"  # Or "TBD" if not yet confirmed
 instructor: "Kristen Tonga"  # Or "Peer-led" for drop-in sessions
-excerpt: "During Module 2, we'll work through a basic python course together, to hit the ground running for Module 3."
+excerpt: "During Module 2, we'll do a basic python course together.
+By the end, use code to manipulate and display data."

 # Multi-session format
 sessions: